mwhitworth/ember-fontsource/README.md

 Advanced Usage
 --------------

-Ember Typeface will try to look through your `node_modules` to discover typeface packages.
-If typefaces are specified in the config options in your app’s evironment: `ENV.typefaceOptions.typefaces` the two lists will be merged for unique values.
-However, you can choose to disable this auto discovery and configure which typefaces are imported into your project.
+Ember Typeface will try to look through your `node_modules` to discover fontsource packages.
+If fontsources are specified in the config options in your app’s evironment: `ENV.fontsourceOptions.fontsources` the two lists will be merged for unique values.
+However, you can choose to disable this auto discovery and configure which fontsources are imported into your project.

 ```javascript
 // config/environment.js